tldr-pages/tldr/pages/common/rclone.md

 > CLI program to copy/sync/move files and directories to and from many cloud services.
 > More information: <https://rclone.org>.

-- List contents of a directory on an rclone remote:
+- List contents of a directory on a rclone remote:

 `rclone lsf {{remote_name}}:{{path/to/directory}}`